-Your 1Password accounts: Account and user UUIDs (universally unique identifiers), versioning information, keyset overview, server location, vault UUIDs, vault permissions, number of items (including trashed, rejected, and large items), and unsynced items listed by UUID.
+Your 1Password accounts: Account and user UUIDs (universally unique identifiers), versioning information, keyset overview, server location, vault UUIDs, vault permissions, number of items (including archived, deleted, rejected, and large items), and unsynced items listed by UUID.

-Your standalone vaults: Vault name and UUID, sync method, location on disk, number of items and files (including file size), and backups (including date, number of items, and location on disk).
+Your standalone vaults (1Password 7 and earlier): Vault name and UUID, sync method, location on disk, number of items and files (including file size), and backups (including date, number of items, and location on disk).

 Logs: 1Password logs, system log, firewall log, and running processes.
 We might also request crash reports and console logs to diagnose specific issues.

 Diagnostic information is only collected when a report is created, with the exception of 1Password logs, which are stored on your device: